In the heat of the summer, one of Ohio’s coolest traditions takes shape year after year.

 Fun Facts

-- The butter display is sculpted from scratch each year by a team of six sculptors.
-The technical sculpting team includes lead sculptor Paul Brooke of Cincinnati, Tammy Buerk of West Chester, Erin Birum of Columbus, dairy farmer Matt Davidson of Sidney, Joe Metzler of Auburn and Karen Tharp of Ft.
-Meyers, Fla.
+- The butter display is sculpted from scratch each year by a team of five sculptors.
+The technical sculpting team includes lead sculptor Paul Brooke of Cincinnati and includes Tammy Buerk of West Chester, Erin Birum of Columbus, dairy farmer Matt Davidson of Sidney and Joe Metzler of Auburn.

-- The butter display is typically made from about 2,000 pounds of unsalted butter but this year, the display consists of 2,530 pounds of butter — making it the biggest ever.
+- The butter display is typically made from about 2,000 pounds of unsalted butter, donated in part by Dairy Farmers of America.

 - More than 500,000 fairgoers visit the Dairy Products Building annually to see the butter sculptures and enjoy ice cream, milkshakes and cheese sandwiches.